9oelM/9oelM.github.io/content/blog/2020-10-04-100BooksProject-(9):Atomic-habits/index.md

     - If for any reason the phone is turned on before sleeping, I turn it off right before I go to bed.
 (Alarm is set on my Google home mini instead)
     - I put it in my closet while I'm home.
 2. **Deleting instagram on my phone.** It doesn't mean that I won't do it.
 I only do it by installing it from the store again.
 Once I'm done with keeping up to date with my friends, I delete it again.
 This significantly reduced my wasted time.
 3. **Sleeping at 23pm.** No matter what, I cease doing whatever I have been doing and go to bed at 23.
+After I normalize my sleeping time, I also plan to set a time for waking up.
 4. **Reading a book.**
     - I reorganized my table so that at least one book is always open on the stand at any time (_making it obvious, easy_).
     - I always bring one book with me when I get out of my house, and read it while commuting, instead of looking at my phone.